inhahe/calc/README.md

 Prints the result value with commas included for easy reading. calc.bak.py prints without the commas, if you're interested in that.

+Please let me know if there's a better way to print with commas than using the if/elif/else statement I'm using for it now.